Jerinyohannan/Airbnb_Analysis_of_new_York/README.md

 * reviews_per_month
 * room_type
 # Analaysis
-Manhattan Host most of airbub new york
+Manhattan Host most of airbub new york. most of the manhattan host price to get a entire room will be 211.89 Private room average price is between in manhattan 116.04.
 Staten island have the most availability of airbub in new york
 # Observation
+Manhattan Host most of airbub new york. most of the manhattan host price to get a entire room will be 211.89 Private room average price is between in manhattan 116.04.
-Find the neighbourhood group with most airhnb new york and the neighbourhood with most availability ...
+Staten island have the most availability of airbub in new york Find the neighbourhood group with most airhnb new york and the neighbourhood with most availability.